 Sharon came to LIAF in 2014 with 12 years of experience in non-profit settings.
 She began her career by setting up the first computerized HR information system for her then non-profit employer.
 She continues today to enjoy compiling, organizing, and helping to analyze donor information to keep LIAF running smoothly.
 Her drive to “keep track of things” serves her well at work and at home as a mom to two boys.
 In her spare time, she enjoys photography, crafting and spending time with her family.

-Melissa Katz, a former dance student, is always grooving along to some of our favorite oldies.
-A Jersey native, she fell in love with Long Island during her Master’s studies, and found a home at LIAF in November 2014.
-She runs the Early Stage Program, providing compassion, comfort, and fun to those newly diagnosed to the disease.
-Additionally, Melissa runs the In-home Respite Program, helping to give caregivers a break when it comes to taking care of their loved ones.
-When not at LIAF, Melissa can be found doing endless work on her new home with her husband and fur-baby, Harvey.
+Melissa Katz, a New Jersey native, fell in love with Long Island during her Master’s in Social Work studies, and found a home at LIAF in November 2014.
+After running the Early Stage Program for four years, Melissa is now facilitating caregiver support groups and implementing new programs for LIAF’s family caregivers.
+Additionally, Melissa runs the In-Home Respite Program, helping to give caregivers a break when it comes to taking care of their loved ones.
+Melissa’s long-time passion for working with families, conducting research and improving health equity in New York has led to her new role as Director of Caregiver Services and Grant Management.
+When not at LIAF, Melissa can be found doing endless work on her new home with her husband and French Bulldog, Harvey.

-A three-year LIAF veteran, Lindsay is the go-to person for volunteers and interns.
-She also runs the Moderate-Stage Programs, putting fun twists on bingo and exercise for our clientele.
+Our Director of Programs is Lindsay, who jumped onboard LIAF in February 2015.
+She is also the go-to person for volunteers and interns.
 Lindsay, a former Wheel of Fortune contestant and workout enthusiast, channels her energy into making our day program a fun and safe place for our friends.
-When not competing in mud-runs or 5ks, Lindsay can be found hanging with her two dogs.
 As an avid animal lover, Lindsay is the right person to head up our dog therapy program, which comes to LIAF three times per month.
+In her spare time, Lindsay loves to hang out with her husband, daughter, and two dogs!

 Gloryanne Pinar has been the Early Stage Program Facilitator at LIAF for over 5 years.
 In addition, she conducts off-site Brain Fitness programs that focus on memory conditioning to enhance, and to improve cognitive functioning.
 She has devised a unique strategy for cognitive stimulation that is educational, energetic, entertaining, engaging, but mostly, enjoyable!
 When not attending to her academic demands, she enjoys scenic walks, reading, crossword puzzles, and online fitness challenges, and puzzles.
 She holds an AA in Liberal Arts, BA in Psychology, and she will complete her MSW in May 2018.